The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

 - Level: -
 - Notes: Used as a custom vehicle weapon; not intended for players.

-## [131] Rocket Hog Weapon + Backdraft Cindershot
+## [131] Rockethog Weapon + Backdraft Cindershot
-- Weapon Type: Rocket Hog Weapon + Backdraft Cindershot
+- Weapon Type: Rockethog Weapon + Backdraft Cindershot
 - Point Cost: -
 - Level: -
 - Notes: Used as a custom vehicle weapon; not intended for players.

-## [132] Rocket Hog Weapon + Rapidfire Pulse Carbine
+## [132] Rockethog Weapon + Stalker Rifle Ultra
-- Weapon Type: Rocket Hog Weapon + Rapidfire Pulse Carbine
+- Weapon Type: Rockethog Weapon + Stalker Rifle Ultra
 - Point Cost: -
 - Level: -
 - Notes: Used as a custom vehicle weapon; not intended for players.

-## [133] Rocket Hog Weapon + Ravager Rebound
+## [133] Rockethog Weapon + Riven Mangler
-- Weapon Type: Rocket Hog Weapon + Ravager Rebound
+- Weapon Type: Rockethog Weapon + Riven Mangler
 - Point Cost: -
 - Level: -
 - Notes: Used as a custom vehicle weapon; not intended for players.

-## [134] Rocket Hog Weapon + Unbound Plasma Pistol
+## [134] Rockethog Weapon + Unbound Plasma Pistol
-- Weapon Type: Rocket Hog Weapon + Unbound Plasma Pistol
+- Weapon Type: Rockethog Weapon + Unbound Plasma Pistol
 - Point Cost: -
 - Level: -
 - Notes: Used as a custom vehicle weapon; not intended for players.